FreshPopcorn42/JustSomeScripts/README.md

 I did a Blender tutorial.

 ### NotScripts --> Websites
 - JDM: My first ever website.
+CURRENTLY PULLS FONTS FROM GOOGLE WHEN EXECUTED!

 ## Contact me
 Im always looking for feedback.
 If you want to help me with tips and knowledge, contact me via Twitter: @EdwardFetch